CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 $ qsub -A Project_ID -q queue -l select=x:ncpus=y,walltime=[[hh:]mm:]ss[.ms] jobscript
 ```

-The qsub command submits the job to the queue, i.e. the qsub command creates a request to the PBS Job manager for allocation of specified resources.
+The `qsub` command submits the job to the queue, i.e. it creates a request to the PBS Job manager for allocation of specified resources.
 The resources will be allocated when available, subject to the above described policies and constraints. **After the resources are allocated, the jobscript or interactive shell is executed on the first of the allocated nodes.**

 ### Job Submission Examples